 A consumer considers an expert to be someone who can answer all of the questions.
 The truth is no one can do that, but a lot of people can come close, these are the true experts.

 To be honest, in every field there is always more to learn, and that is no less true with social media.

-Within the world of social media, there are Facebook experts, Facebook ad experts, WordPress blog experts, Linkedin featured experts, Twitter growth experts, Social media psychology experts and more.
+Within the world of social media, there are Facebook experts, ad service experts, WordPress blog experts, Linkedin featured experts, Twitter growth experts, social media psychology experts and more.